 Edward I didn’t mess about with the construction of Conwy Castle, because just a few days after his successful invasion, workers already started digging trenches for the foundations of both the castle and the town walls.

 A large number of workers were brought in from all across England and the town and curtain walls were completed by 1284.
-The interior walls of the castle were completed in 1286 and Conwy Castle was completely finished by the year 1287.
+The interior walls of the castle were completed in 1286 and Conwy Castle was finished by the year 1287.

 That’s just 4 years after the work started, an amazing pace considering the limited tools available in the late 13th-century!